 Step-by-step directions

-- Place the drained and washed rice in a large pot with water and salt.
-Bring it to a boil, skimming the white foam from the surface as it forms.
+- Cook the rice.
+Place the washed rice in a large pot with water and salt and bring to boil.
+Skim off the white foam from the surface as it forms.
+This is excess starch and impurities.
+Cover and simmer over medium heat for 30 minutes or until rice is completely soft.

-- Cover and simmer over medium heat for 30 minutes or until rice is completely soft.
+- Add sugar.
 Stir in sugar and cook for 20 more minutes, stirring constantly.

-- Pour saffron pudding into a shallow serving dish or spoon into individual serving bowls.
+- Chill.
+Pour saffron pudding into a shallow serving dish or spoon into individual serving bowls.
+Chill in refrigerator until set, about 2 hours.

 Expert tips and recipe FAQs